List of tallest statues in the Philippines

-This list of tallest statues in the Philippines includes free-standing, completed statues in the Philippines that are at least 5 m tall.
+This list of tallest statues in the Philippines includes free-standing, completed statues that are at least 5 m tall.
 The height of these statues are measured from the top of its base/pedestal up to its maximum height (including monuments with spires or obelisks).

 Existing statues

 As of 3 November 2022, this table includes the following statues with a height of 5 m and above.